at0g/nunjucks-loader/readme.md

 - supports `extends` and `include`
 - resolves template dependencies using `require`
 - bundles the nunjucks-slim browser runtime
-- use the version of nunjucks you want to (peer dependency)
+- use the version of nunjucks you want to as a peer dependency

 ## Usage